-Deviated Septum Treatment in Port Neches
+Deviated Septum Treatment in Port Neches, TX

 Although a deviated septum is a condition affecting millions of people across the US, it can be treated to provide permanent relief to those that suffer from it.
-A septoplasty is a surgical procedure to straighten a deviated septum, ridding the patient of symptoms such as nosebleeds, nasal congestion, facial pain and more.
-As a board certified physician who has delivered hundreds of septoplasty surgeries, Dr. Herndon is reported by his patients to deliver the best deviated septum surgery the Port Neches area has available.
+A septoplasty is a surgical procedure to straighten a deviated septum, ridding the patient of symptoms such as nosebleeds, nasal congestion, facial pain, and more.
+As a board-certified physician who has delivered hundreds of septoplasty surgeries, Dr. Herndon is reported by his patients to deliver the best deviated septum surgery the Port Neches area has available.

 What is a Deviated Septum?